 - Place the Wellington into the oven on the lower third or lower middle rack and bake for 40 minutes.

-- After 40 minutes (or when the Wellington looks beautifully browned), open the oven, take out the Wellington and check the internal temperature using a meat thermometer by poking it through the top center.
-If the temperature is between 150 and 165 degrees F, then it’s done.
+- After 35 minutes (or when the Wellington looks beautifully browned), open the oven, take out the Wellington and check the internal temperature using a meat thermometer by poking it through the top center.
+If the temperature is between 150 and 160 degrees F, then it’s done.
+If not, let it bake a little longer.
+I know that 145 degrees F is the updated safe temp for pork, but try to keep this pork closer to 150 F. I personally think that it’s just a nicer texture for this dish.

 - Let the Wellington sit for at least 10 minutes before slicing using a long, sharp, serrated knife.
 Don’t press down too hard with the knife, but instead let the weight of your hand apply the pressure as you carefully saw through the wellington to make a perfect cut.
 Practice on the ends first, which will usually just be pieces of puff pastry that you should cut off anyway.